 Ruínas da Torre e Honra de Vasconcelos / Casa dos Mouros

-This ensemble is composed by a tower to which later it was built a residential attachment.
-The tower has a square plan.
-The ruin has, yet, the ground floor and a small part from the first floor.
-The original entrance …
+Set consisting of a tower to which a residential annex was later attached.
+The tower is a quadrangular building.
+The ruin also has the ground floor and part of the first floor.
+The original access door has a perfect round …

 Museu do Santuário de Nossa Senhora da Abadia